yoyanni/LibraryOfAlexandria/Java/Spring Certified Professional/! - Summary/8 - Transactions.md

 There are 3 steps you need to take:
 - Declare a `PlatformTransactionManager` bean
 - Declare the transactional methods
+	- A declarative approach
-	- Using Annotations (recommended) or Programmatically
+		- Using Annotations (recommended)
-		- Can mix and match
+	- A programmatic approach
+		- using `TransactionTemplate` %% Addition from Udemy Practise exam %%
 - Add `@EnableTransactionManagement` to a config class

 ## How to configure Transactions?